awsdocs/aws-batch-user-guide/doc_source/job-definition-template.md

-# Job Definition Template<a name="job-definition-template"></a>
+# Job definition template<a name="job-definition-template"></a>

-An empty job definition template is shown below\.
+The following is an empty job definition template\.
 You can use this template to create your job definition, which can then be saved to a file and used with the AWS CLI `--cli-input-json` option\.
-For more information about these parameters, see [Job Definition Parameters](job_definition_parameters.md)\.
+For more information about these parameters, see [Job definition parameters](job_definition_parameters.md)\.

 ```
 {